GLOSSARY FOR UOK SONGS

 The chord name is usually above the “one” beat.

-C / / C = three beats of C and one single C strum (usually for an ending)
+C / / C with down arrow - three beats of C and one single C strum (usually for an ending)

 A “C” chord is written 0003.
 A “G” chord is written 0232.